Berry picking - Alasivu

-The occupational safety and health authorities monitor the working conditions and terms and conditions of employment of employees in employment relationships.
+The page describes the picking of berries and other natural products in an employment relationship.
 In berry picking where the pickers are in an employment relationship, employment legislation and the applicable collective agreement must be complied with.

 Support and maintenance personnel in employment relationships and, for instance, workers on berry farms, are covered by employment legislation and hence subject to the monitoring of employment relationships and working conditions by the occupational safety and health authorities.